ahujainc/SLAX/README.md

-# SLAX
+# SLAX:
-Matlab Code for implementing SLAX
+An Approximation Approach for Response Adaptive Clinical Trial Design (https://ssrn.com/abstract=3212148) Matlab Code for implementing SLAX for the by Vishal Ahuja and John R. Birge
-% Filename: Readme.txt

 Main function file: "mainfun_SLAX" - this function is the main function and calls the following functions:
 1) fun_ap_sim_B